NALTP/Rules/README.md

         - (1) Players, Non-Playing Captains and General Managers from the previous season of NALTP and
         - (2) Players signed up for the current season’s draft at the time of ballot posting whose last season of play was within the last 5 seasons of NALTP.
       - (ii) The Vote will use a Single Transferable Vote (STV) with partial ranked ballots (voters rank as many candidates as they would like).
-      - (iii) The winners of the IRV will fill the second, third, and fourth seats.
+      - (iii) The winners of the IRV will fill the third, fourth, and fifth seats.
   - (5) Vacancies:
     - (a) In the event of an unexpected vacancy on the CRC midseason (due to a retirement, VONC, or other issue), the remaining CRC members will appoint a replacement for the remainder of the season.
       - (i) At the conclusion of the season, the appointed member is retired, and that seat becomes one of the open seats in the election.
       - (ii) The appointed member does not have any term restrictions and can run for election to the CRC immediately.
   - (6) Members:
-    - (a) The Season 27 CRC will consist of Cheezedoodle, Destar, FLY, IfYouSeekAmy, Messi, Hjalpa, and pk.
+    - (a) The Season 28 CRC will consist of Cheezedoodle, pk, flaccid trip, Megatron, and tinderfella

 #### Section B - The League Manager (LM)
   - (1) League Manager structure overview: